 Despatch is the final step in the order process.
 It confirms that stock has left your store and allows you to generate despatch paperwork.

 The charging option stores the details of all charges that have been calculated based on any third party charging data set up against an owner, or an owner’s individual product.
-The calculated charges can be viewed for the charge period you have selected and a CSV download option is available to transfer the information for invoicing purposes.
+The calculated charges can be viewed for the charge period you have selected.
+A PDF invoice print and CSV download option are available, and integration between ProSKU and an external accounts system can be provided.

 More About ProSKU Functions